 - All things considered, shed kits are actually more expensive than a self-built shed.
 Cheap shed kits are cheap for a reason… and well-built kits are definitely more expensive than building the same thing yourself.

 When thinking of a shabin, most people will automatically gravitate towards the idea of a self-built shed.
-Especially, as it allows for a particularly creative approach on an off-grid piece of property.
+Especially, as it allows for a creative approach to an off-grid piece of property.

 - A DIY shabin is definitely the most affordable way to build something that will last more than a few years.